Keyboard shortcuts

 What to do in case of a firewall in the company network

-A firewall in the network can block all outgoing connections by default.
-Due to the dynamic nature of the Octalarm alarm dialler configuration process, it is difficult to determine in advance which IP address and which UDP/TCP ports are required for a connection.
+A network firewall may block all outgoing connections by default.
+As the configuration process for the Octalarm alarm dialler is dynamic, you often cannot specify in advance which IP addresses or UDP/TCP ports are required.
+To ensure stable connectivity:

-Source machineSource port (or protocol)Target machineTarget port (or protocol)
+Source machineSource port / protocolTarget machineTarget port / protocol

 192.168.1.10/24all0.0.0.0/0all

-Source machineSource port (or protocol)Target machineTarget port (or protocol)
+Source machineSource port / protocolTarget machineTarget port / protocol

 192.168.1.10/24all0.0.0.0/0TCP port 443